Chris-Fr-C/vibooexample/README.md

 ### CI&CD and other improvements
 In production we would be using PantsBuild (https://www.pantsbuild.org/) which would allow us to easilly build and deploy, and also launch tests based on the affected targets.
 We would then be running it on our github pipeline through the github actions on commit & push.

+In production instead of just copying the data into the docker image, we would be using proper packaging (through pantsbuild, or setup build for instance).

+We could also add a layer of abstraction to the data fetching to separate concerns..